- Check your bin day

 The Harlow Recycling Centre for household waste at Temple Bank, Harlow, CM20 2DY is run by Essex County Council (ECC).
 More information and opening times

 Nappies and incontinence waste can be put into non-recycling containers (bins), but if you ﬁnd this is not suitable, Harlow Council offers separate nappy/incontinence waste collections.
 You can request an application form for this weekly collection from Contact Harlow.
-Please note this does not replace Clinical Waste collections through the Health Authority.
+Please note this does not replace Clinical Waste collections provided by the Health Authority.